 WiFi speeds: 10–20 Mbps

-There are simply so many awesome things to do in Antigua that make digital nomad life there so intriguing.
+There are so many awesome things to do in Antigua that make digital nomad life there so intriguing.

-On weekends, we would go hiking on Pacaya Volcano, duck inside a cozy cafe for work, pretend to be hobbits at Hobbitenango, or simply snuggle up at home.
+On weekends, we would go hiking on Pacaya Volcano, duck inside a cozy cafe for work, pretend to be hobbits at Hobbitenango, or snuggle up at home.

 Lake Atitlán — Central Highlands of Sololá